Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • There will be a final Fairness Hearing to consider approval of the proposed Settlements, at 1:30 PM on June 24, 2025 at the United States District Court for the Western District of Missouri, 400 E. 9th St., Courtroom 7B, Kansas City, Missouri 64106.
 The hearing may be postponed to a later date without further notice.
 Any such postponements will be posted on the Court docket and/or this website.
 The purpose of the hearing is to determine the fairness, reasonableness, and adequacy of the terms of the Settlements, whether the Settlement Class is adequately represented by the Plaintiffs and Class Counsel, and whether an order and final judgment should be entered approving the proposed Settlements.
 The Court will also consider Class Counsel’s application for an award of attorneys’ fees and expenses, and any class representative service awards.

-If you do not object to the Settlements, you will be represented by Class Counsel at the Fairness Hearing unless you choose to enter an appearance in person or through your own counsel.
+If you did not object to the Settlements, you will be represented by Class Counsel at the Fairness Hearing unless you choose to enter an appearance in person or through your own counsel.
 The appearance of your own attorney is not necessary to participate in the Fairness Hearing.
-If you send an objection, you may need to personally appear at the Fairness Hearing on June 24, 2025, or your objection may be waived.
+If you sent an objection, you may need to personally appear at the Fairness Hearing on June 24, 2025, or your objection may be waived.
 Please check the settlement website and/or Court docket for the Court’s instruction.

-• If you do not object, you do not need to come to the hearing.
+• If you did not object, you do not need to come to the hearing.
 Class Counsel will represent the Settlement Class at the Fairness Hearing, but you are welcome to come at your own expense.
 You may also pay your own lawyer to attend if you wish.
-If you send an objection, you may need to personally appear at the Fairness Hearing on June 24, 2025, or your objection may be waived.
+If you sent an objection, you may need to personally appear at the Fairness Hearing on June 24, 2025, or your objection may be waived.
 Please check this website and/or Court docket for the Court’s instruction.

-• You may ask the Court for permission to speak at the Fairness Hearing.
-To do so, you must send a letter saying that it is your “Notice of Intention to Appear in Gibson, et al. v.
-National Association of Realtors, et al., Case No. 23-CV-788-SRB.”
-Be sure to include your name, address, telephone number and your signature.
-Your Notice of Intention to Appear must be postmarked no later than May 9, 2025, and be sent to the Clerk of the Court, Class Counsel and Counsel for Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and Baird & Warner at the addresses in FAQ 17.
+• Your Notice of Intention to Appear must have been postmarked no later than May 9, 2025, and sent to the Clerk of the Court, Class Counsel and Counsel for Keyes, Illustrated, NextHome, John L. Scott, LoKation, Real Estate One, and Baird & Warner at the addresses in FAQ 17.
 You cannot speak at the hearing if you excluded yourself.

 • In addition to Gibson, there are numerous other class actions involving similar claims, including: Keel, et al. v.
 Washington Fine Properties LLC, et al., Case No. 4:25-cv-00055-FJG (W.D.
 Missouri); Burnett et al., v.
 National Ass'n of Realtors et al., Case No. 19-CV-00332-SRB (W.D.
 Missouri); Moehrl et al., v.
 National Ass'n of Realtors et al., Case No. 1:19-cv-01610 (N.D.
 Illinois); Batton v.
 NAR, Case No. 1:21-cv-00430 (N.D.
 Ill.); Batton v.
 Compass, Case No. 1:23- cv-15618 (N.D.
 Ill.); Burton v.
 NAR, Case No. 7:23-cv-05666-JD (D.S.C.); QJ Team, LLC and Five Points Holdings, LLC v.
 TAR, Case No. 4:23-cv-01013 (E.D.
 Tx.); March v.
 REBNY, Case No. 1:23-cv-09995 (S.D.N.Y.); 1925 Hooper LLC v.
 NAR, Case No. 1:23-cv-05392-SEG (N.D.
 Ga.); Kay v.
 West Penn Multi-List, Inc., Case No. 2:23-cv-2061 (W.D.
 Pa.); Grace v.
 NAR, Case No. 3:23-cv-06352 (N.D.
 Cal.); Masiello v.
 Arizona Association of Realtors, Case No. 2:24-cv-00045 (D. Ariz.); Tuccori v.
 At World Properties, LLC, Case No. 2:24-cv-00150 (N.D.
 Ill.); Whaley v.
 Arizona Association of Realtors, Case No. 2:24-cv-00105 (D. Nev.); Fierro v.
 National Association of Realtors, Case No. 2:24-cv-00449 (C.D.
 Cal.); Friedman v.
 REBNY et al., Case No. 1:23-cv-00405 (S.D.N.Y.); Willsim Latham v.
 MetroList, Case No. 2:24-cv-00244 (E.D.
 Cal.); Jensen v.
 National Ass’n of Realtors et al, Case No. 2:24-cv-00109 (D. Utah); Peiffer v.
 Latter & Blum Holding, LLC, et al., Case No. 2:24-cv-00557 (E.D.
 La.); Wang v.
 National Ass'n of Realtors et al., Case No. 1:24-cv-02371 (S.D.N.Y.); Jutla v.
 Redfin Corporation, 2:24-cv-00464 (W.D.
 Wash.); Burton v.
 Bluefield Realty, Case No. 7:24−cv−01800-JDA (D.S.C.); 1925 Hooper LLC v.
 Watson Realty Corp., Case No. 3:24-cv-00374 (M.D.
 Fla.); Wallach v.
 Silvercreek Realty Group LLC, Case No. 1:24-cv-3356 (N.D.
 Ill.); Lutz v.
 HomeServices of America, Inc., et al. 4:24-cv-10040-KMM (S.D.
 Fla.); Davis v.
 Hanna Holdings, Inc. 2:24-cv-02374 (E.D.
 Pa.); Hartz v.
 Real Estate One, Inc., Case No. 1:24-cv-03160 (N.D.
 Ill.); Maslanka, et. al. v.
 Baird & Warner, Inc., Case No. 1:24-cv-02399 (N.D.
 Ill.); among others.